trustwallet/developer/wallet-core/newblockchain.md

 ## Blockchain definitions

-The first step to adding a blockchain is to define its configuration parameters.
+The first step to add a blockchain is to define its coin configuration.
 Add the definition to the `coins.json` file, then execute the command `codegen/bin/newcoin <coinid>`, where `newcoin <coinid>` is the ID of the new coin from `coins.json`.
-This will generate `Address`, `Signer`, sample proto file, C interface for Signer and corresponding tests
+This will generate `Address`, `Signer`, sample proto file, C interface for Signer and corresponding tests.

 ## Definition tests, first commit